Abdiladif3/Treasure-Island/README.md

 # Treasure-Island

-Treasure island game that lets you choose your own adventure
+Game that lets you choose your own adventure with as each choice gives you different options.